ilkkamtk/hybridisovellukset/Week7/getting_started.md

 2. Added routing to the project
 3. Added a database connection to the project
 4. Added data fetching to the project
-5. Added API endpoints to the project
+5. Added authentication to the project
-6. Added a form to the project
+6. Added API endpoints to the project
 7. Used external API to upload a file to the server

 ## Things to think about

 1. Why `MediaList` component is a server component and `MediaForm` component is a client component?
-   - MediaList component is a server component because it is not interactive and can be cached and reused.
+   - MediaList component is a server component because it uses data straight from the database.
-   - MediaForm component is a client component because forms are interactive and can be updated dynamically.
+   - MediaForm component is a client component because file upload is handled by Next.js API endpoints and not by the component itself.
+Also if a component is interactive and can be updated on the client, it has to be a client component.
 2. What are the benefits of using Next.js API endpoints instead of external API?
    - Same origin policy
    - Network latency